What is our digital estate?

 There's a lot of options available and a lot to consider.
 But by spending some time on this now, you can save your friends & family a lot stress later on.

-4) Record your assets & wishes
+4) Use a Digital Will to record your assets & wishes

 Once you've decided which digital assets are important and what you want to do with them, the next step is to record the details for your loved ones.